top of page

 Activity: Your tot can create their own monster using the dough for the body, pipe cleaners for limbs and let them get creative with other crafts!
 See pic above of Sanara’s creation.

-Sensory Benefits: The soft and gritty textures encourage tactile exploration, while using pipe cleaners and popping the eyes on their creation enhances fine motor skills and focus.
+Sensory Benefits: The soft texture encourage tactile exploration, while using pipe cleaners and popping the eyes on their creation enhances fine motor skills and focus.

 8. Pumpkin Inards!